What?

 Who?

-The solar challenge is open to students up to Year 12.
+The solar challenge is open to all school or home-school children studying up to Year 12 in Tasmania.

 How?